-How to Keep Your Wife In Love With You
+How to Keep Your Wife in Love With You

 "Sure?"

-(b) Surprise her.
-If your wife becomes expansive at the sight of a menu, try this old continental trick.
+Surprise her.
+If your wife becomes expansive at the sight of a menu. try this old Continental trick.
 Select a good reliable place and order your dinner in advance.
 Be sure to select dishes that she likes, and ones that will fit your purse.

 She will never see a menu and will have surprise after surprise as the different courses come on.